waynetee/tp/docs/DeveloperGuide.md

 * Import and export CSV file commands
   * A new workflow was required for the UI to handle files.
 We must first parse the command text to check if it requires a file, request for a file if needed, then consider executing the command.
   * Solution: we added a new type of command- `CommandWithFile` to represent commands that require a file.
 We then added `CommandPreAction` to indicate that a FileChooserDialog is required for the user to select a file.
   * `CsvManager` was added as a static, purely functional class.
-The parsing of CSV file was tricky and involved in multiple exceptions.
+The parsing of CSV files was tricky and involved in multiple exceptions.
 Careful analysis of cases was required to display an appropriate error message.
   * Here, [opencsv](http://opencsv.sourceforge.net/) played an important role in dealing with the huge number of possible errors while parsing CSV files.
 * Intelligent Matching functionality
   * This feature required in-depth consideration of the target users’ priorities.
 We created a scoring metric based on the number of common tags between the buyer and seller, and the difference of the prices.